lilyle-2211/radar-ai-tool/README.md

 ## Usage

 1. Enter your product proposal in the text area
-2. Click "Run RECAP Analysis" to get AI-powered insights
+2. Click "Run RADAR Analysis" to get AI-powered insights
 3. Review the four-lens analysis with scores and recommendations
 4. Use the insights to refine your proposal or planning approach